Queer In AI: A Case Study in Community-Led Participatory AI: Queer in AI Initiatives

 As conferences moved online in response to the COVID-19 pandemic, Queer in AI organizers noted a series of operational failures that could cause queer attendees to feel unsafe or unwelcome.
 Registration platforms demanded attendees to provide their legal names, thus potentially deadnaming them; the use of pronoun badges for speakers and attendees was rarely encouraged, or platforms did not support displaying pronouns; virtual chat software blocked common queer terms such as ``queer'' or ``lesbian'', thus preventing queer attendees from communicating freely.
-Queer in AI organizers worked closely with many conferences to resolve these issues, as they had in prior settings (\S\ref{sub:workshops}), and ultimately decided to collect recommendations aimed at highlighting best practices to ensure safety, privacy, and accessibility for queer attendees at academic conferences in AI in a collected guidance document.\footnote{The guide, originally published as \cite{queer-in-ai-dni-guide}, is a living document available at \httpsurl{queerinai.com/how-to-make-virtual-conferences-queer-friendly}.}
+Queer in AI organizers worked closely with many conferences to resolve these issues, as they had in prior settings (\S\ref{sub:workshops}), and ultimately decided to collect recommendations aimed at highlighting best practices to ensure safety, privacy, and accessibility for queer attendees at academic conferences in AI in a collected guidance document.\footnote{The guide, originally published as \cite{queer-in-ai-dni-guide}, is a living document available at \href{http://queerinai.com/how-to-make-virtual-conferences-queer-friendly}{queerinai.com/how-to-make-virtual-conferences-queer-friendly}.}

 These recommendations began based on existing best practices and experience with conference organizers, but were refined through extensive iterative feedback from members of Queer in AI and other affinity groups, incorporating many opinions and ultimately achieving consensus among a broad group of contributors.
 The guide has recently been expanded to also cover in-person events as conferences move to hybrid or in-person formats.
-Broadly, it covers three aspects of conference planning: \textit{operational guidelines} to ensure queer attendees feel safe and welcome throughout the event, \textit{diversity efforts} to establish how to achieve LGBTQIA+ representation among speakers and attendees, and \textit{proceeding} guidelines particularly related to the names of transgender and gender-diverse authors.
+This queer advocacy to improve inclusivity covers two aspects: improving queer safety and increasing queer representation.